 On This Page:

-Do I Need Vaccines for the Dominican Republic?
+Do I Need Vaccines for Dominican Republic?

 Do I Need a Visa or Passport for the Dominican Republic?

-What is the Climate Like in the Dominican Republic?
+What Is the Climate Like in the Dominican Republic?

-How Safe is the Dominican Republic?
+Is It Safe to Travel to the Dominican Republic?

-What Should I Take To the Dominican Republic?
+What Should I Take to the Dominican Republic?

 Canadian Embassy in the Dominican Republic

-Do I Need Vaccines for the Dominican Republic?
+Do I Need Vaccines for Dominican Republic?

 See the bullets below to learn more about some of these key immunizations:

-- COVID-19 –
+- Typhoid –

 Food & Water –